I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 MINIMUM TANK SIZE20 gallon

-Aponogeton Crispus is very easy to maintain plant but it does require a lot of nutrients for its proper growth.
+Aponogeton Crispus is a very easy-to-maintain plant, but it does require a lot of nutrients for its proper growth.

 It is a fast-growing plant that can grow up to 10 inches.

-You can keep it in a cold water aquarium because it can survive in temperature as low as 64 degrees Fahrenheit.
+You can keep it in a cold water aquarium because it can survive in temperatures as low as 64 degrees Fahrenheit.

 How much light does it require?